What is Roskilde?

 Why it is hard

-Roskilde is not a single basket decision.
-The squad might need full-festival tickets, two-day combinations, one-day tickets, child tickets, disabled-with-companion routes, Regular Camping, Special Camping, Community Camping, rental gear, official resale, transfers, or a plan for someone arriving on a different day.
-Some day tickets have already been marked Last chance, while the digital ticket rules make casual handoffs risky.
+There still isn't one simple Roskilde ticket plan.
+Your group might be mixing full-festival tickets, two-day combinations, one-day tickets, child tickets, disabled-with-companion routes, Regular Camping, Special Camping, Community Camping, rental gear, official resale, transfers, or someone arriving on a completely different day.
+The details for 2027 can still move, but the awkward bits are familiar: digital tickets, real names, real accounts, and handoffs that need more care than a forwarded screenshot.

 Scale makes every small choice matter